-- (1) Failure to obey the summons or directives of a student conduct body or university official; - (2) Falsification, distortion, or misrepresentation of information before a student conduct body; - (3) Disruption or interference with the orderly conduct of a student conduct proceeding; - (4) Knowingly instituting a student conduct proceeding without cause; - (5) Discouraging an individual's proper participation in, or use of, a university student conduct system; - (6) Influencing the impartiality of a member of a student conduct body prior to, and/or during the course of a student conduct proceeding; - (7) Harassment and/or intimidation of a member of a student conduct body prior to, during, and/or after a student conduct proceeding; - (8) Failure to comply with one or more sanctions imposed under the code of student conduct; and - (9) Influencing another person to commit an abuse of a university student conduct system. - (N) Violation of university rules or federal, state, and local laws.
+- (1) Failure to obey the summons or directives of a student conducthearing body, as defined in 3335-23-10, or university official; - (2) Falsification, distortion, or misrepresentation of information before a student conduct hearing body, as defined in 3335-23-10, or university official; - (3) Disruption or interference with the orderly conduct of a student conduct proceeding; - (4) Knowingly instituting a student conduct proceeding without cause; - (5) Discouraging an individual's proper participation in, or use of, a university student conduct system; - (6) Influencing the impartiality of a member of a student conduct hearing body, as defined in 3335-23-10, prior to, and/or during the course of a student conduct proceeding; - Harassment and/or intimidation of a member of a student conduct hearing body, as defined in 3335-23-10, or university official prior to, during, and/or after a student conduct proceeding; - (8) Failure to comply with one or more sanctions imposed under the code of student conduct; and - (9) Influencing another person to commit an abuse of a university student conduct system. - (N) Violation of university rules or federal, state, and local laws.

 Violation of other published university rules, policies, standards, and/or guidelines, or behavior that could violate federal, state, or local law.
-University rules, policies, standards, or guidelines include, but are not limited to, those which prohibit the misuse of computing resources, rules for student groups or organizations, and residence hall rules and regulations.
+University rules, policies, standards, or guidelines include, including but are not limited to, those which prohibit the misuse of computing resources, rules for student groups or organizations, and residence hall rules and regulations.
+Students may be held accountable under the procedures described in other published rules, policies, standards and guidelines and under the provisions of this code regardless of whether action is undertaken under this code.
+Students are responsible for reviewing and understanding the rules, standards and guidelines provided to them by their academic programs and colleges.
+Applicable policies are found at www.policies.osu.edu.